-Bug bounty programs are pretty popular in the software developer communities around the world.
-The way it works is pretty simple: developers find and report bugs to the company who owns and runs the software, and get recognition and, in most cases, a compensation for that useful help.
+Bug bounty programs are quite popular in software developer communities around the world.
+The way they work is fairly simple: developers find and report bugs to the company who owns and runs the software, gain recognition, and in most cases, compensation for their valuable help.

 Here at SecurityTrails we have several API packages available to all who want to report their findings, using our highly intelligent platform.
 You can use this free platform at https://securitytrails.com to discover interesting information and apply for any popular bug bounty programs, just as @bnchandrapal did.

 He used DNSTrails API + python scripting to find around 5k domains on GitHub + 1k domains hosted on GitLab pages that can be vulnerable to certain DNS attacks, then [reported][reported] this to Gitlab, and they were able to start working on a permanent fix for this bug: